Skip to content

 Born in 1992, Matsuyama took up the game at the age of four after his father introduced him to it and it was not long before the signs of a high quality player were there.
 He made history by becoming the first Japanese amateur golfer to qualify for the Masters after his victory at the Asia-Pacific Amateur Championship, winning the event at the age of just 17.
 He won it again a year later, becoming the first man to win the Asia-Pacific in back-to-back years.

 He would make more history in 2021, as he became the first Japanese player to win a men’s major championship, and it was also at the Masters Tournament.
-This is one of his 11 PGA Tour victories, with Matsuyama having also won the Waste Management Phoenix Open twice, along with the WGC-HSBC Champions and WGC-Bridgestone Invitational.
-His latest win was at the The Sentry in the opening week of 2025.
+This is one of his 12 PGA Tour victories, with Matsuyama having also won the Waste Management Phoenix Open twice, along with the WGC-HSBC Champions and WGC-Bridgestone Invitational.
+His latest win was at the Hero World Challenge in the final month of 2025.

 Matsuyama is a five-time Presidents Cup player, having first featured for the International side in 2013, and played in every edition since.
 He also represented his country on home soil at the postponed 2020 Tokyo Olympics, narrowly missing out on a medal in the seven-man play-off for Bronze.